<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Sol the Wise Guy has stayed out of Hornytown for a hot minute.
 But when a sexy sheyd sweeps into his office saying she’s been framed for murder, well, sometimes a shmendrick’s gotta step up to the task.</p>

-<p>This silly, satirical, romp through the Devil’s corner of D.C. prompts the question of what we could might repair with a little old Chutzpah.</p>
+<p>This silly, satirical, romp through the Devil’s corner of D.C. prompts the question of what we might repair, with a little old Chutzpah.</p>

 <p>Cover art by Andrew Hiller.</p>